 A slightly rushed solo meander through Croatia, where I debate the logic of Europe in August.

 I spent twelve days in Croatia.
-The half-plan that I made before hand was far too ambitious for twelve days; I knew that at the start really.
+The half-plan that I made before I arrived was far too ambitious for twelve days; I knew that at the start really.
 But there will always be another time.

 I started with three days in Dubrovnik.
 Dubrovnik in August is very touristy and very crowded; I wouldn’t go again.
 Read more about Dubrovnik here.